MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 "Everyone except external users" is a special group that doesn't appear in the Microsoft 365 admin center, and "Company Administrator" acts like a group but is a role in Microsoft Entra ID.

  **Everyone except external users** All users added to your organization automatically become members of "Everyone except external users".
-Please note that you cannot change default permissions granted to "Everyone except external users" on Microsoft 365 group-connected team sites.
+Note that you can't change default permissions granted to "Everyone except external users" on Microsoft 365 group-connected team sites.
 If a group-connected team site is set to "Public", "Everyone except external users" has a default permission level of "Edit".
 When a group-connected team site is set to "Private", "Everyone except external users" can be manually added to the site through "Site permissions".
 To change the privacy setting for a group-connected team site, select the Settings icon, and then select **Site information**.

  **Company Administrator** This group contains all users who are assigned the global admin role.
 For more info about this role and its permissions in Microsoft Entra ID, see [Company administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#company-administrator).
 The root site for your organization is created with "Company Administrator" as the primary admin.